bndwgn/laravel-bandwagon/README.md

     );
 }
  ```
-This will create a new Bandwagon record which then any users who are on the purchase page where you render the component (`<x-bandwagon>`) will see.
+This will create a new Bandwagon record which then any users who are on the purchase page where you render the component (`<x-bandwagon-renderer />`) will see.

 ## Credits